 The Cake Bake Shop slot I caught for Mother's Day 2026 appeared on a Friday afternoon, two days before the meal.
 That's not a 60-day-window situation.
-It's a last-minute cancellation.
-And from everything I've observed, those happen more consistently than most guests realize.
+It's a last-minute cancellation, and from everything I've seen, those happen more consistently than most guests realize.

 The 60-day window is real.
 Hit it if you can.

-The standard advice holds for the hard restaurants.
-For Be Our Guest, Cinderella's Royal Table, Oga's Cantina, Space 220, Cake Bake Shop, and Topolino's Terrace, the 60-day window is the best shot at a first-choice time slot.
-These fill up within the first hour, and often within the first few minutes, of the booking window opening at 6 AM EST.
+For the hard restaurants, the 60-day window is your best shot at a first-choice time.
+Be Our Guest, Cinderella's Royal Table, Oga's Cantina, Space 220, Cake Bake Shop, Topolino's Terrace, these fill fast.
+Often within the first hour of the booking window opening at 6 AM EST. Sometimes faster.

-If this is a high-priority reservation for your trip, wake up early, be ready at 6 AM on your window date, have your party size and date ranges pre-loaded, and move fast.
+If a specific reservation matters for your trip: wake up early, be ready at 6 AM on your window date, have your party size and date pre-loaded, and move.

 But the 60-day window is not the last window.

-This part is based on personal observation, not published data.
-I don't have a dataset of Disney cancellation rates or a formal analysis.
-What I have is a lot of time watching reservation pages, a log of 2,395 checks across one 52-hour period, and a handful of other experiences across the past few years.
+What follows is based on personal observation, not published data.
+I don't have a formal dataset of Disney cancellation rates.
+What I have is a running log of checks across multiple monitoring periods, and a few years of watching these pages.

 From what I've seen, availability tends to come back at a few predictable moments.

 Around 30 days out.
-This appears to be when some families finalize their plans and cancel things they booked speculatively.
-The optimistic theory: they booked multiple restaurants at 60 days to hold options, then trimmed down.
-The practical result: some capacity returns.
+This appears to be when some families finalize their actual plans and cancel things booked speculatively.
+Someone reserved three restaurants at 60 days to hold options, then trimmed down.
+Some of that capacity comes back.

 The week before travel.
-This is the most productive window I've observed for last-minute drops.
+The most productive window I've observed for last-minute drops.
 People get sick.
 Work emergencies happen.
-Itineraries change.
 A party of six becomes a party of four.
-When someone has to cancel a reservation close to the date, they usually cancel all of them.
-That can release multiple slots at once across several restaurants.
+When someone cancels a reservation close to the date, they usually cancel all of them, which can release multiple slots across several restaurants at once.

-Day-of and two to three days out.
-This surprised me.
-I caught the Cake Bake Shop slot on a Friday for a Sunday lunch.
-Same-day or near-day availability does appear, especially for larger parties where the restaurant might prefer a full table over leaving it empty.
+Two to three days out, and same-day.
+This one surprised me at first.
+The Cake Bake Shop slot appeared Friday afternoon for a Sunday lunch.
+Near-day availability does show up, especially for larger parties where the restaurant may prefer filling a table over leaving it empty.

 This is strictly anecdotal.
 I've noticed more drops seem to appear in the late afternoon and early evening Eastern time, not early morning.
-My guess is that families are making changes after their day at the park when they realize their plans have shifted.
-This is pattern-matching from informal observation, not data.
+My guess is that families make changes after their day at the park, when they realize their itinerary has shifted.

-Early morning monitoring is still worth doing because the competition is lower at 6 AM than at 6 PM.
-But if you can only run checks at one time of day, I don't think early morning is obviously better than evening for last-minute availability.
+Early morning monitoring is still worth running because competition is lower at 6 AM than at 6 PM.
+But if you can only check at one time of day, I don't think early morning is obviously better than evening for last-minute availability.

-This is one I've heard from other Disney planners and matches my own experience.
 Availability for parties of four or more is harder to find at 60 days because those tables book first.
-But when those parties cancel close to the date, a larger slot opens up that often sits longer than a two-person slot, because there are fewer parties of four looking for last-minute tables.
+But when those parties cancel close to the date, the slot they release often sits longer than a two-person slot.
+Fewer parties of four are searching last-minute, so the competition is lower.

-If you're planning a bigger group trip and the 60-day window didn't work out, the week-before period is worth monitoring seriously.
+If you're planning a larger group trip and the 60-day window came up empty, the week-before period is worth monitoring seriously.

 What doesn't work: checking manually a few times a day.

-The practical problem with relying on manual refreshes is that the window for a slot can be very short.
-The Cake Bake Shop slot I caught appeared and was gone within a few minutes.
-If you're checking every four to six hours on your own, you will miss most of these.
-Not because you did something wrong, but because the math doesn't add up.
+The window for a specific slot can be very short.
+The Cake Bake Shop slot appeared and was gone within minutes.
+If you're checking every four to six hours on your own, you will miss most of these drops.
+Not because you did something wrong, but because the math doesn't work in your favor.

-Something that checks every minute or two will catch most of these drops.
+Something that checks every minute or two will catch most of these.
 Something that checks a few times a day will catch very few.

 If your 60-day window has passed and you're still looking:

-• Don't write off same-day or two-day-out availability, especially for parties of four or more.
+- Don't write off same-day or two-to-three-day-out availability, especially for parties of four or more.

 None of this is guaranteed.
-Disney's availability is hard to predict and I'm not sitting on a clean dataset.
-But the patterns I've described are consistent enough that they're worth building into how you plan.
+Disney's availability is genuinely hard to predict and I'm not working from a clean dataset.
+But these patterns are consistent enough to be worth building into how you plan.

 SpotSitter is independent and not affiliated with The Walt Disney Company or Disney Parks.
 We do not store your Disney credentials.
 Ever.